knightndgale/ph-address/README.md

-# Data Deconstruct Addresses
+# Deconstruct PH Addresses

-This repository contains data for deconstructing Philippine addresses into their component parts, including region, province, municipality/city, and barangay.
+This repository contains deconstructed Philippine addresses into their component parts, including region, province, municipality/city, and barangay.
 The components are connected via `regCode`, `provCode`, and `citymunCode`, with the barangay being connected to the stream of